apache/pekko-http/README.md

 License
 -------

-Pekko HTTP is Open Source and available under the Apache 2 License.
+Apache Pekko HTTP is Open Source and available under the Apache 2 License.